yash-kumar-18/cpp-beginner-projects/README.md

 2. Individual cutoff → both theory and practical ≥ 15.

 3. Displays result: Pass, Fail due to cutoff, Fail overall, or Invalid input.

+4.#Electricity_Bill_Calculator.cpp

+Purpose:

+Calculates the electricity bill based on the number of units consumed, applying slab-wise rates.

+Process:

+User enters the number of units consumed.

+Program checks validity of input (units must be ≥ 0).

+Applies conditions:

+Up to 100 units → ₹5 per unit.

+101–200 units → First 100 units at ₹5, remaining at ₹7 per unit.

+201–300 units → First 100 units at ₹5, next 100 at ₹7, remaining at ₹9 per unit.

+Above 300 units → First 100 units at ₹5, next 100 at ₹7, next 100 at ₹9, remaining at ₹11 per unit.

+Displays result:

+Total electricity bill based on slab calculation.

+Invalid input if units are negative.